tobiasHeinke/monostyle/README.md

 For example style guide rules that have exceptions which can't be filtered away.

-Monostyle is build as a framework and not as a ready-made tool because the tools require customization like markup filtering or you might not want to Chicago style title case.
+Monostyle is build as a framework and not as a ready-made tool because the tools require customization like markup filtering or you might not want to use Chicago style title case.
-It includes its own RST parser and a port of the [Reflow line wrapper] (https://metacpan.org/pod/Text::Reflow).
+It includes its own RST parser and a port of the [Reflow line wrapper](https://metacpan.org/pod/Text::Reflow).
 Its utilities can also be used for text editing with scripts.